psemiletov/beseda/README.md

 left/right - go to previous/next supported file at the current directory

-enter - load and play the selected file
+enter - load and play the selected (by left/right) file

 space - when playing, play or pause